MapStory/mapstory-community/items/warper.md

-## Warper integration
+## User Story

 We have warper.mapstory.org, but it's a separate tool.
-We would like a more seamless workflow to upload scanned map and warp it and add to a StoryLayer.
+As a user, I would like a more seamless workflow to upload a scanned map to warper.mapstory.org, warp it, and add it to MapStory.org as a StoryLayer without having to download the image to my desktop and re-upload separately to MapStopry importer.

-### Requirements/spec
+## Requirements/spec

-The overall requirement is to create a fairly seamless experience for people to upload unscanned maps, warp them to be georeferenced, and add to their mapstories.
+The overall requirement is to create a fairly seamless experience for people to upload unscanned maps, warp them to be georeferenced, and add to mapstory.org.
 Ideally not even feeling like there's a big difference between warper.mapstory.org and mapstory.org proper.

-### Tech plan/notes

 Research needed.
 May want to also investigate some batch processing / separate server for warping and tiling, tell the users things are 'in process' before trying to serve them up right away.

-### Wireframes
-(optional, remove if not relevant)
+## Design and User Stories

-### People
+## People

-### Issues